Rough leaf Dogwood Live Stakes

-Rough leaf dogwood, formally known as Cornus drummondii, is a small, spreading, deciduous tree noted for its olive leaves and pale undersides.
+Rough Leaf Dogwood (Cornus drummondii,) is a small, spreading, deciduous tree noted for its olive leaves and pale undersides.
 This tree is native to the Great Plains and Midwestern regions of the US, and it is used for bordering an area or woodland edges or as a grove for wildlife habitat.
 The plant can tolerate moist or clay soil.
 It also thrives well in harsh and dry conditions and grows almost everywhere, either in full sun or partial shade.
 It is a tough, resilient, and adaptable plant, and some gardeners take advantage of it by turning this plant into a small tree or letting it thrive as a multi-stemmed shrub.

 This tree produces tiny white, four-petaled, open flowers during the summer months, followed by clusters of small, round fruits that ripen between August to October.
 The plant’s foliage is medium-green in hue before transforming into a beautiful burgundy in early fall.
-The fruit is color white that ripens in late summer and holds into fall.
+The fruit is color white, ripens in late summer, and holds into fall.
 At least forty species of birds are known to feast on the fruits.

 Some of the benefits you get from these live stakes are affordability, easy maintenance, and safe handling.
 It is ideal for stabilizing stream banks and is used as a substitute for invasive plants.
 Leaf growth on stakes in the first growing season is doable; however, good root growth is more important.

-Another advantage of this plant is that it does not require much maintenance and is adaptable, found in various wet to dry situations.
-However, the rough leaf dogwood usually prefers moist soils.
-In propagation, sow the seeds immediately after collection or scarify and stratify during the following spring.
-The rough leaf will root from softwood or semi-hardwood cutting in the summer and hardwood cuttings in the winter.
+Another advantage of this plant is that it does not require much maintenance and is adaptable, found in various wet-to-dry situations.
+However, this dogwood usually prefers moist soils.
+In propagation, sow the seeds immediately after collection or scarify and stratify them during the following spring.
+It will root from softwood or semi-hardwood cutting in the summer and hardwood cuttings in the winter.

 Rough leaf Dogwood Live Stakes, Cornus Drummondii is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping.

-It reaches the maturity of sixteen to twenty feet and grows best in zones 4,5,6,7 and 9.
+It reaches the maturity of sixteen to twenty feet and grows best in zones 4,5,6,7, and 9.
 The leaves are smooth with healthy veins and grow up to 4 inches long.
 The foliage turns deep red in the fall, which looks brilliant in the afternoon sun.
-Landscapers love this tree because of its rapid growth, adaptability to less than perfect environments, and for its beauty.
-This plant prefers well-drained to moist soil but can tolerate arid conditions and withstand cold and drought.
+Landscapers love this tree because of its rapid growth, adaptability to less-than-perfect environments, and beauty.
+This plant prefers well-drained to moist soil but can tolerate arid conditions, cold, and drought.